-- Cash Flow Statement (page 18) the Cash Flow Statement shows the changes in cash and cash equivalents of the Authority during the reporting period.
+• Cash Flow Statement (page 15) - the Cash Flow Statement shows the changes in cash and cash equivalents of the Authority during the reporting period.
 The statement shows how the Authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Authority are funded by way of grant income or from the recipients of services provided by the Authority.
 Investing activities represent the extent to which cash flows have been made for resources which are intended to contribute to the Authority's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Authority. - Expenditure and Funding Analysis Note (page 19) the Expenditure and Funding Analysis shows how annual expenditure is used and funded from resources (government grants, rents, fees and charges) by the Authority in comparison with those resources consumed or earned by the Authority in accordance with generally accepted accounting practices.
-It also shows how this expenditure is allocated for decision making purposes between the Authority's service areas.
-Income and expenditure accounted for under generally accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement.
+Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Authority.